danchoi/fredit/README.md

 More compact DSLs are not the only way to increase programmer happiness and productivity.
-Another way is to achieve a more productive division of labor.
+Another way is to achieve a more productive division of labor with those who aren't web dev ninjas.
 Think [comparative advantage][comparative] from your college economics class.
 We need to apply this idea more to software development.

 [comparative]:http://en.wikipedia.org/wiki/Comparative_advantage